Investigators identify Russian military unit in downing of flight MH17

-BUNNIK, Netherlands (Reuters) - A missile system from the 53rd anti-aircraft brigade of the Russian Armed Forces was used to shoot down Malaysia Airlines Flight 17 over eastern Ukraine in 2014, prosecutors investigating the disaster said on Thursday.
+BUNNIK, Netherlands (Reuters) - Dutch prosecutors identified a Russian military unit on Thursday as the source of the missile that shot down Malaysia Airlines Flight 17 over eastern Ukraine in 2014, killing all 296 people on board.

-The airliner was hit by a Russian-made missile on July 17, 2014, with 298 people on board, two-thirds of them Dutch, over territory held by pro-Russian separatists.
-All aboard died.
+The airliner flying from Amsterdam to Kuala Lumpur was hit by a Russian-made “Buk” anti-aircraft missile on July 17, 2014 over territory held by pro-Russian separatists.
+There were no survivors.
+Two thirds of those killed were Dutch.

-“The buk (missile system) that was used came from the Russian army, the 53rd brigade,” Chief Dutch Prosecutor Fred Westerbeke told Reuters.
-“We know that was used, but the people in charge of this buk, we don’t know.”
+“The Buk that was used came from the Russian army, the 53rd brigade,” Chief Dutch Prosecutor Fred Westerbeke told Reuters.
+“We know that was used, but the people in charge of this Buk, we don’t know.”

 Investigators appealed to the public to come forward and help identify members of the crew who operated the missile and determine how high up the chain of command the order originated.

 “The Russian Federation didn’t help us in providing us the information we brought out into the open today,” Westerbeke said.
-“They didn’t give us this information, although a buk (missile system) from their military forces was used.”
+“They didn’t give us this information, although a Buk from their military forces was used.”

-Russia has denied involvement in the incident.
-There was no immediate comment from Moscow on the investigative development.
+Russia repeated on Thursday that it had nothing to do with the incident.
+In a statement run on the TASS news agency, the Russian military denied that any Russian missile had ever crossed the border to Ukraine.

+Prosecutors showed photos and videos of a truck convoy carrying the system as it crossed the border from Russia to Ukraine.
+It crossed back several days later with one missile missing.
+The vehicles had serial numbers and other markings that were unique to the 53rd brigade, based in the western Russian city of Kursk, they said.

-In an interim update on their investigation, prosecutors said they had trimmed their list of possible suspects from more than a hundred to several dozen.
+In the interim update on their investigation, prosecutors said they had trimmed their list of possible suspects from more than a hundred to several dozen.

-He said investigators were not yet ready to identify individual suspects publicly or to issue indictments, but that when they do he expects cooperation, or a firm international political response.
+Westerbeke said investigators were not yet ready to identify individual suspects publicly or to issue indictments, but that when they do he expects cooperation, or a firm international political response.

-Dutch Prime Minister Mark Rutte cut short a trip to India to return in time for a cabinet meeting on Friday to discuss the latest findings in the inquiry, the ANP news agency reported.
+Dutch Prime Minister Mark Rutte cut short a trip to India to return in time for a cabinet meeting on Friday to discuss the latest findings in the inquiry.

 A Joint Investigation Team, drawn from Australia, Belgium, Malaysia, the Netherlands and Ukraine, is gathering evidence for a criminal prosecution in the downing of the plane.